rds8rds/nsl_trainee_program/OOP.md

 #### Abstraction

-Abstraction is idea of hiding complex details of a class to its end user; A user might not need to know all the details of a class to use it; We can achieve this by using abstract class and interface some example:
+**Abstraction** is idea of hiding complex details of a class to its end user; A user might not need to know all the details of a class to use it; We can achieve this by using abstract class and interface some example:

-note : java doesn't allow multiple inheritance, but allows multilevel inheritance; [famous issue: Diamond problem ]
+_Note_ : java doesn't allow multiple inheritance, but allows multilevel inheritance; [famous issue: Diamond problem ]

 ```java